sertansenturk/somos2020demo/README.md

 As part of the presentation in SoMos 2020 **[1]**, this repository showcases [Turkish-Ottoman Makam (M)usic Analysis TOolbox (tomato)](https://github.com/sertansenturk/tomato).
 We demonstrate:

 1. how to install `tomato` in modern systems using Docker
-2. how to use `tomato` to analyze makam/maqam music recordings
+2. examples of how to analyze makam/maqam music music using `tomato`

 ## Running the demo